RundizBones/ModuleCMSA/.dev-notes/package-tasks.md

 * Make sure that you had ever run `npm install` by check at folder **node_modules** must be exists.

 ### Before start development.
-This should be run every time before start modify the theme files.
+This should be run every time before start modify the files.

 * Manually delete **.backup** folder.